openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ## Message 3

-message_3 SHALL be a CBOR Sequence, as defined below:
+message_3 SHALL be a bit string, as defined below:

 ~~~~~~~~~~~~
 message_3 = (